bharagha/eas-2026.0.0/metro-ai-suite/metro-vision-ai-app-recipe/test-suite/README.md

-# Automation Framework for Industrial Edge Insights Vision
+# Automation Framework for Metro Vision AI App

 This directory contains test scripts and utility functions required for automation testing.